atpugvaraa/command-k/README.md

 # command-k

-A simple chrome extension written as my first js project to add a shortcut `cmd + k` to open the search bar as an overlay
+A simple productivity chrome extension for youtube written as my first js project to add a shortcut `cmd + k` to open the search bar as an overlay
+- also removes distractions from youtube